glasskube/glasskube/website/docs/index.md

 🤯 Using **traditional package managers** or applying manifests can be **super confusing**.

-😍 Using the **Glasskube UI** for reduces complexity and increases transparency.
+😍 Using the **Glasskube UI** for reduced complexity and increased transparency.

 🧑‍💻 Still providing a **brew inspired CLI** for advanced users.